Sable (video game): Development

 Daniel Fineberg and Gregorios Kythreotis began development on Sable in 2017, working in a shed belonging to the latter's parents.
 The two-person indie development team is known as Shedworks.
 Writer Meg Jayanth also contributed to the game, while musician American singer-songwriter, Michelle Zauner, using the name of her band Japanese Breakfast, provided the game's soundtrack.

 The game's concept came from the planet Jakku on Star Wars: The Force Awakens.
 Its art style was inspired by the sci-fi works of Jean Giraud (who is commonly known under the name Mœbius).
-The game was also inspired by Breath of the Wild, of The Legend of Zelda series.
+The game was also inspired by The Legend of Zelda: Breath of the Wild.
 Each of the game's environments are hand-crafted.
 An extensive art book titled Sable Design Works was published by Lost in Cult in 2024.

 The game premiered at the E3 2018 PC Gaming Show, where it was nominated for Best Independent Game.
 Originally scheduled for 2019, the game was twice delayed for a 2021 release.
 Its release was supported by Raw Fury and Microsoft.
 The game was showcased at the 2021 Tribeca Film Festival, where it competed for the inaugural Tribeca Games Award.